Luca97Cuomo/sna-project/README.md

 ```

-From the same folder you executed the previous command, activate the python environment.
+From the same folder you executed the previous command, activate the Python environment.

 ```bash